TACC/Lmod/docs/source/230_lmod_env_vars.rst

 this is LMOD_IGNORE_CACHE.
 When this variable is "yes", Lmod ignores any cache files and walks MODULEPATH instead.

 The following setting are considered "no".
-ALL OTHER VALUES are "yes"
+Note that the value is lowercased first so NO,No, and nO are the same as no. ALL OTHER VALUES are "yes".

-#. ""
-#.
-0
-#. no
+#. export LMOD_IGNORE_CACHE=""
-#.
-No
+#. export LMOD_IGNORE_CACHE=0
-#.
-NO
+#. export LMOD_IGNORE_CACHE=no